2 Introduction to the tidyverse

 Abstract

-The tidyverse is an immensely popular set of R packages for conducting reproducible data science.
+The tidyverse is a popular set of R packages for conducting reproducible data science.
 Packages in the tidyverse work well together and share the same design philosophy.
 This chapter introduces the tidyverse and, in particular, its data processing capabilities.

 2.1 Review